Group for Persuasion and Evaluative Processes (GPEP)

 Janet Pauketat, Princeton University

-India Johnson, Butler University
+India Johnson, Elon University

 Leandre R. Fabrigar, Queen’s University